sskenner/sskenner.github.io/_posts/2014-08-03-exercism-io.md

 <p class="meta">03 aug 2014</p>

-As an aspiring sw dev with over a year and a half hardcore dev training and experience (as a web dev boot-camp teachers assistant), I am at the point where \...
+As an aspiring sw dev with over a year and a half of hardcore dev training and experience (as a web dev boot-camp teachers assistant), I am at the point where \...

 > _I want to:_